tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Brokenness follows completeness,
 -   crookedness follows straightness,
--   depletion follows excesses,
+-   depletion follows excess,
 -   counterfeits follows progress.
+-   losing follows obtaining,
+-   too many norms leads to confusion.
 -
--   Losing follows obtaining,
--   Too many norms leads to confusion.
--
 -   Therefore, the Sage, serves to act in accordance with Heaven.
--   Not seeing themselves as being bright,
+-   Not seeing themselves as bright,
 -   Not conspicuous to oneself,
--   Not self-boasting, leading to achievements.
+-   Not self-boasting, thereby leading to achievements.
 -   Not blowing one’s horn, therefore lasting.
 -
 -   Not fighting the work to be done, hence, there is none under Heaven who can argue.
 -   The Ancients said ‘brokenness follows completeness’, what empty words!
--   When the process completes, it returns back.
+-   When the process completes, it goes back.
 {:.verse}

 ### **23** Faith